ReplicaTest/REPLica/documentation/README_JSON.md

 The idea comes from the way tests are implemented in [idris2][idris tests].

-Its approach is similar to the one proposed by CI/CD tools like [github actions][] or [gitlab ci][]: a tests suite is described in a [dhall][] configuration file (you can also use json, in this case, move to the [json documentation](/documentation/README_JSON.md)) that is processed by the tool to generate tests.
+Its approach is similar to the one proposed by CI/CD tools like [github actions][] or [gitlab ci][]: a tests suite is described in a JSON configuration file (you can also use [dhall][], in this case, move to the [dhall documentation](/README.md)) that is processed by the tool to generate tests.

 ### Why REPLica?